alfabr90/sparkquantum/README.md

 ## Discrete Time Quantum Walk

-The `dtqw` module of the simulator allows the user to simulate one and two-dimensional discrete time quantum walks composed by *n* particles.
+The `dtqw` module of the simulator allows the user to simulate one and two-dimensional discrete time quantum walks composed by *n* particles, with or without mesh percolations (broken links).
 The supported coins and meshes in those cases are:

 * For one-dimensional walks:
     * Coin: